With the upcoming introduction of the California Zephyr Western

 rear.
 EMD’s FP7 measured out four feet longer than the F7, at 54’ 8”

 vs. 50’ 8” over coupler pulling faces respectively.
-This was done to
+This additional

-accommodate additional water capacity for steam generators (more
+4 feet was added to accommodate additional water capacity for steam

-than in F7’s and F7B’s), which several railroads specified as
+generators (more than in F7’s and F7B’s), which several railroads

-necessary given the modern streamline passenger trains being
+specified as necessary given the modern streamline passenger trains

-apparent by looking between the first porthole and first louver as
+difference is apparent by looking between the first porthole and

-The extra four feet is added just forward of the fuel tank and battery box.
+The extra four feet was added just forward of the fuel tank and battery box.
 On the carbody top this appears as an additional 4-foot long panel between the standard-sized dynamic brake panel and the standard-sized cooling/exhaust panel.
-On the carbody sides, this appears as two additional 4-foot long panels (they’re offset) below the longer Farr airs filters grill and above the longer side-skirt.
+On the carbody sides, this appears as two additional 4-foot long panels (they’re offset) below the longer Farr air filter grill and above the longer side-skirt.
 Even though four feet extended the side-skirt forward the battery box remained close to the fuel tank.
-The fuel tank was a standard-sized 1,500 gallons and the extra footage, which is thereby available forward of the fuel tank and battery box, is available for an additional water tank.
-There were quite a number of additional water tank options available for the FP’s, but apparently Western Pacific chose the frame-mounted option (the largest capacity option was mutually exclusive with the dynamic brake option).
-Many photos show the 805 class as-delivered with no additional water tank, and later, with the additional water tank installed.
-The final variation was with the side skirts partially removed and the fuel tanks extended, which added to the total capacity by about 200 gallons.
+The fuel tank as delivered was a standard-sized 1,200 gallons and the extra footage, which was thereby available forward of the fuel tank and battery box, was available for an additional water tank.
+When the fuel tank capacity was increased in 1954 to 1,500 gallons the side skirts at the fuel tank were moved outward or partially removed.
+During construction there were quite a number of additional water tank options available for the FP’s, but apparently Western Pacific chose the frame-mounted option (the largest capacity option was mutually exclusive with the dynamic brake option).
+Many photos show the 804 class as-delivered with no additional water tank, and later, with the additional water tank installed forward of the battery box.

 Externally the FP7’s changed very little over the years.
 With the exception of 5 chime horns and additional nose grab irons most of the visible changes were due to accident repair.
 Such was the reason the 804D in later years had the later style vertical vents installed on both sides while sister 805A only had them on the right side.
 The WP F unit ends were painted silver.
 The orange side stripes “wrapped” around the ends approximately 6 inches.
 The cutoff point was the edge of the side wrap - the joining of the side sheet to the end sheet.
 The FP7’s and accompanying boiler-equipped F7B’s came with stainless-steel lower side panels and just as their freight cousins in later years the A units received the large 15” Claredon lettering but the B units sported the famous feather shield till the end.
 Gearing was the same as the earlier 800 series F3’s with 57:20 gearing for passenger duties.